grype/Ethel/doc/design.md

     thingEp updateWith: aThing ]
 ```

-Another thing worth mentioning here is the ability of an endpoint to pass its state to another, when using `#/` to derive endpoints.
+Another thing worth mentioning here is the ability of an endpoint to pass its state to another when using `#/` to derive endpoints.
 For example, if we were to define another endpoint that makes use of the `thingId`:

 ```smalltalk
 Object subclass: #AcmeThingSiblingsEndpoint